lterrac/circuit-retiming/README.md

 ## Test Generation
 One of the project requirement was to generate randomly some test cases in order to assess the correctness of the implemented solution.
 In order to do this the following approch has been adopted:

-1) The graph is generated with exactly one register on each arc.
+1) The graph is generated with exactly one register on each edge.
 2) Then, iterating through all the nodes, an amount of registers is selected from incoming/outcoming arcs (this is choosen randomly) and passed to backward/forward paths.
 In addition, the randomization process is designed to avoid creating arcs with a negative number of registers and doing the register movement on all incoming/outgoing arcs ensures that the circuit behaviour does not change and so the minimum clock cycle is preserved.
 3) Since the graph behaviour does not change the maximum clock is the maximum of the node delays and, by applying the retiming algorithms to the randomized graphs, the original graph or at least one with the same minimum clock cycle is obtained.